davojta/gender_map/README.md

 * [done] artist dialog with modal
 * map panel with lines list
 * download tiles from mapbox and fix zooms
+* navigate to marker when open correspond hash
+* preload all data (images)

 Optional
 * switch between artists in artist view mode